Croatia: Religion

 Croatia has no official religion.
-Freedom of religion is a Constitutional right that protects all religious communities as equal before the law and separated from the state.
-According to the 2011 census, 91.36% of Croatians identify as Christian; of these, Catholics make up the largest group, accounting for 86.28% of the population, after which follows Eastern Orthodoxy (4.44%), Protestantism (0.34%), and other Christians (0.30%).
-The largest religion after Christianity is Islam (1.47%).
-4.57% of the population describe themselves as non-religious.
+Freedom of religion is a Constitutional right that protects all religious communities as equal before the law and considers them separated from the state.

+According to the 2021 census, 87.39% of Croatians identify as Christian; of these, Catholics make up the largest group, accounting for 78.97% of the population, after which follows Eastern Orthodoxy (3.32%), Protestantism (0.26%), and other Christians (4.83%).
+The largest religion after Christianity is Islam (1.32%).
+4.71% of the population describe itself as non-religious.
 In the Eurostat Eurobarometer Poll of 2010, 69% of the population responded that "they believe there is a God".
 In a 2009 Gallup poll, 70% answered yes to the question "Is religion an important part of your daily life?"
-However, only 24% of the population attends religious services regularly.
+Yet, only 24% of the population attends religious services regularly.